sh1boot/sh1boot.github.io/drafts/memory-tagging.md

 judgement as to whether or not those bits formed the correct address.
-This means fewer bits get checked to confirm that the pointer signature passes, with greater risk of false positives, but the encrypted and decrypted tag will still has a good chance of being corrupted.
+This means fewer bits get checked to confirm that the pointer signature passes, with greater risk of false positives, but the encrypted and decrypted tag will amount to having the same chance of producing an unusable address.

 ## Overlapping with memory erase